David-VTUK/CKA-StudyGuide/cka-study-guide/docs/revision-topics/02-workloads-and-scheduling.md

+# Workloads and Scheduling

-# Understand deployments and how to perform rolling update and rollbacks
+## Understand deployments and how to perform rolling update and rollbacks

 Deployments are intended to replace Replication Controllers.
 They provide the same replication functions (through Replica Sets) and also the ability to rollout changes and roll them back if necessary.
 An example configuration is shown below: